Helianthus (Sunflower) Ultimate Growth and Care Guide

 Pruning & Maintenance

-Regular maintenance helps keep sunflowers healthy and visually appealing throughout the season.
+Regular maintenance helps keep Sunflowers healthy and visually appealing throughout the season.
 Deadheading, or removing spent blooms, can encourage prolonged flowering, especially in perennial varieties.
-For tall sunflowers prone to flopping, staking with bamboo poles or garden supports can prevent breakage in windy conditions.
+For tall Sunflowers prone to flopping, staking with bamboo poles or garden supports can prevent breakage in windy conditions.
 Remove any yellowing or damaged leaves to reduce the risk of disease spread.
 After flowering, you can leave seed heads on the plants for birds or harvest the seeds for personal use.

 Overwintering